Ranvirsing/ranvir-14/README.md

 The data collection is done by web scraping.
 ## 2. Data Preparation and Feature Engineering
 ## 3. Model building and Evaluation
-## 4. Model deployment on herocu platform
+## 4. Model deployment on heroku platform